You are currently viewing Home Staging Mistakes That Could Hurt Your Sale

 What Not to Do When Staging a House

 As tempting as it may be to keep your favorite pieces of furniture or signature artwork, remember that “less is often more” when staging a home.
-Buyers need to visualize themselves in your space, and too many personal items can get in the way of that.
+Buyers need to visualize themselves in your space, and too many personal items can get in the way.

 1. Over-Personalizing the Space